SebastianUA/terraform/heroku/examples/heroku_cert/README.md

-# Work with Heroku cert via terraform
+# Work with AWS HEROKU_CERT via terraform

 A terraform module for making HEROKU_CERT.